Map of the property, access rules, irrigation, water rights, and useful local resources.

 Griffin Ranch is a privately owned subdivision, including the roads.
 Property owners are responsible for all road maintenance and associated costs.
 Because of this, we only allow non-motorized access through the subdivision.

-Parking: designated area outside the gate
+Parking: designated area outside the entrance

 Allowed: foot, bicycle, horse